 - Pre-screening talks and film screenings

 - Talks, lectures, panel discussions, and symposia

 - Programs for visitors with disabilities and alternative learning styles

 - A research library

 Although the museum is still under construction, the Education team has already begun developing and providing education programming in the surrounding community.
-RSVP for our upcoming program Lucas Nights: The Art of the Card - Tarot and Lotería, taking place on Friday, October 18 in Exposition Park, and learn more about past programs including our Draw Your Power comic art program, Through the Lens filmmaking workshop, and Family Art Day at Leimert Park, and Lucas Nights: The Art of the Card - Tarot and Lotería.
+Learn more about past programs including our Draw Your Power comic art program, Through the Lens filmmaking workshop, Family Art Day at Leimert Park, and Lucas Nights: The Art of the Card - Tarot and Lotería.